 If you run it, it should look something like this:

-GET forms: Forms can be submitted via GET requests as well
+forms.
+Forms can be submitted via

-the end of the URL, separated from the path by a question mark, like
+of the URL, separated from the path by a question mark, like

 /search?q=hi

-; GET form submissions have no body.
-Implement
+form submissions have no

-GET form submissions.
+form submissions.

-fix this, add a blur
+To fix this, add a blur

 method to each Tab

-unfocuses anything that is focused, and call it before changing
+which unfocuses anything that is focused, and call it before changing

 focus.

-Check boxes: In HTML, input
+8-4 Check boxes.
+In HTML, input

 elements have a